git-pull/tao-of-tmux/manuscript/07-pane.md

 Pane size can be adjusted within [windows](#windows) via [window layouts](#window-layouts) and `resize-pane`.
 Adjusting window layout switches the proportions and order of the panes.
-Resizing the panes targets a specific pane inside that window.

-Resizing a pane in a specific layout may subsequently resize that whole row.
+Resizing the panes targets a specific pane inside the window containing it, also shrink or growing the size of the other columns or rows.
+It's like adjusting your car seat or reclining on a flight, if you take up more space, something else will also have less space.

 | Shortcut         | Action              |
 |------------------|---------------------|